-3.2.1 Multiple-Sensor Interface for Inductive sensors
+3.2.1 Multiple-Sensor Interface for inductive sensors

-When is connected an inductor or inductive sensor the Multiple-Sensor Interface (Fig.2) may work as a Pierce Oscillator(where the sensor is connected instead of a quartz crystal).
-The theoretical analysis used here for the oscillator was based on a model of 2 circuit blocks named 'A' and ' β ' connected for feedback by connecting the output of one to the input other.
-The 'A' is an electronic amplifier providing voltage gain, the ' β ' is an electronic filter providing frequency selection (resonance), so whatever voltage signal amplified by 'A' is frequency selected by ' β ' and feed back to the input of A for further amplification.
-As known, this oscillator is start-up by whatever noise (v_s) available at the input of 'A', Fig.6 is a diagram depicting this concept.
+When is connected an inductor or inductive sensor the Multiple-Sensor Interface (Fig.2) may work as a Pierce oscillator(where the sensor is connected instead of a quartz crystal).
+The theoretical analysis for this type of oscillator, can be based on a model of 2 circuit blocks named 'A' and ' $\beta$ ' connected for feedback by connecting the output of one to the input other.
+The 'A' is an electronic amplifier providing voltage gain, the ' $\beta$ ' is an electronic filter providing frequency selection (resonance), so whatever voltage signal amplified by 'A' is frequency selected by ' $\beta$ ' and feed back to the input of A for further amplification.
+As known, this oscillator is start-up by whatever noise ( $v_s$ ) available at the input of 'A', Fig.6 is a diagram depicting this concept.